korolainenriikka/mlflow_on_openstack_automated/README.md

 * Install requirements with `ansible-playbook setup_env.yml -i inventory.txt`

-* Run the mnist project with `ansible-playbook run_mlproject.yml -i inventory.txt`.
-All logs made by mlflow are stored in a zip file to the home directory of the control host.
+* Run your project with `ansible-playbook run_mlproject.yml -i inventory.txt`

-* Restore the run environment to a pre-run state with `ansible-playbook clear_env.yml -i inventory.txt` (run this between model experiments to avoid confusion and/or name collisions etc.)
+    * If you want to run the same model with a commit version that has an updated Dockerfile, you need to clear the environment with `ansible-playbook clear-env.yml -i inventory.txt` to use the new environment.

 * Destroy the virtual machine and its environment with `ansible-playbook delete_mlflow_env.yml` (the setup has to be re-launched entirely if you with to change your vm's flavor)